 Rationale: A key novelty in our model of cancer initiation is the interplay between the ecological and evolutionary processes.
 In the first two months of UV, it is the ecological dynamics and not the evolutionary dynamics that propel the next phase of cancer initiation.
 Evolutionarily, we hypothesize that 3 months of UV exposure will create diverse and oncogenic-specific mutations that will begin to concentrate in the larger clades.
 Within clade heterogeneity will begin to supersede between clade heterogeneity.
 Driver mutations or oncogenic signatures will correlate with clade sizes.
-This heterogeneity should increase substantially by month 4.
+This heterogeneity should be substant by month 4.
 In phase 2, we hypothesize a feedback between clade size and genetic variability.
-Thus, those experiments that increase CV, cell compaction, and inter-digitation should also promote genetic variability and the concentration of pathogenic mutations within the larger clades.
-In molecular genetic terms, we hypothesize that the scRNAseq data, as analyzed to reveal cellular (differentiation, proliferative) states, transcriptional states, and genetic subpopulations (CNV) will reveal a greater diversity of transcriptional states and genetic subpopulations, but that the largest clades will consistently show decreased differentiation, more oncogenic and proliferative transcriptional programs, and enrichment for mutations in genes related to cuSCC pathogenesis.
+Those experiments that increase CV, cell compaction, and inter-digitation should also promote genetic variability and the concentration of pathogenic mutations within larger clades.
+In molecular genetic terms, we hypothesize that the scRNAseq data, as analyzed to reveal cellular states, transcriptional states, and genetic subpopulations (CNV) will reveal a greater diversity of states and genetic subpopulations.
+Further, the largest clades will show decreased differentiation, more oncogenic and proliferative transcriptional programs, and enrichment for mutations in genes related to cuSCC pathogenesis.

 In phase 2 some clades of progenitor and basal cells now service a larger volume of subcutaneous cells and a larger surface area of epidermis.
-Additionally, they may disproportionately contribute to additional progenitor or basal cells.
-In this way these clades may shift from acting cooperatively with adjacent clades to competing with these clades resulting in some clades “stealing” and occupying space.
-They higher rates of cell turnover and proliferation in the larger clades permits selection for inter-clade competition and space pre-emption.
+They may also disproportionately contribute to additional progenitor or basal cells.
+In this way, these clades may shift from acting cooperatively with adjacent clades to competing with these clades resulting in some clades “stealing” and occupying space.
+The higher rates of cell turnover and proliferation in the larger clades permits selection for inter-clade competition and space pre-emption.
 The ecological and evolutionary dynamics become endogenously driven independent of and even in the absence of continued UV exposure.
 What began as varying ecological dynamics between clades can now drive evolutionary dynamics and selection for genomic drivers and pathogenic mutations.
-The transcriptional and mutational heterogeneity (relative to non-UV samples) as seen in the single cell sequencing will include driver mutations or oncogenic signatures, and these will correlate with clade sizes.
+The transcriptional and mutational heterogeneity (relative to non-UV samples) as seen in the single cell sequencing will include driver mutations or oncogenic signatures, and these should correlate with clade sizes.

 Approach and Expected Results: Ecologically, relative to months 1 & 2, we expect UV-exposed images in months 3, 4 & 5 of the Standard Procedure to show large increases in the coefficient of variation in clade sizes.
 There should now be slight to moderate increases in compaction by larger clades, and in the degree of inter-digitation of adjacent clades (clades are no longer necessarily good neighbors).